Livable California

 Summary:

-This bill mandates that a housing development project must be approved or denied within 30 days following the Environmental Impact Report (EIR) certification by the lead agency.
-The Department of Housing and Community Development, in coordination with the Governor’s Office of Land Use and Climate Innovation, will form a working group to advise on speeding up housing development processes.
-The bill states that no state reimbursement is required for costs imposed on local agencies as mandated by this act.
+Bill AB 1997 requires that housing development projects be approved or denied within 30 days following the certification of an Environmental Impact Report (EIR) by a lead agency.
+It imposes additional duties on local agencies, thereby creating a state-mandated local program.
+The bill clarifies that no state reimbursement is required for the costs mandated on local agencies by this act.

 | Position | Priority |